DryBasic/rs-take-home/README.md

 query_gene, query_disease = st.selectbox('Pick an association', options=asn.rows())
 ```

 However, practically speaking, such an application is unlikely to be used in a one-by-one approach.
-If the queries are to be provided en masse via a file, the could be validated en masse as well:
+If the queries are to be provided en masse via a file, they could be validated en masse as well:
 ```
 SELECT gene_id, disease_id,
     CASE val.gene_id